Technical and legal requirements for safety, design, packaging and insurance, to ensure products are safe and fit for purpose.

 - cableway equipment (ski tows etc)

 The requirement for CE marking and the exact process you will need to go through varies from product to product.
 Different types of product are governed by different European directives.
-For example, the trade of certain machinery, equipment and safety components is governed by the Supply of Machinery (Safety) Regulations 2008.
+For example, the trade of certain machinery, equipment and safety components is governed by the Supply of Machinery (Safety) Regulations 2008 (as amended).
 The regulations implement a European directive aimed at removing technical barriers to trade.

 Under the regulations, products that conform to the relevant safety standards are CE marked and can be placed on the market across the EEA.
 Responsibility for ensuring compliance with the regulations rests with the manufacturer of the machinery, equipment or components in question.
 Failure to do so can result in prosecution.